chakwok/leetcode/README.md

 _1365.
 How Many Numbers Are Smaller Than the Current Number

+_1342.
+Number of Steps to Reduce a Number to Zero

+_1313.
+Decompress Run-Length Encoded List

 **medium**

 _807. Max Increase to Keep City Skyline: Your runtime beats 25.32 % of java submissions.